 Anyone can be baptised, no matter how old or young, as long as they haven’t been baptised before.

-To book a baptism you are invited to come along to a Worship for All service on the first Sunday of the month at 10am.
+To book a baptism, you are invited to come along to a Sunday service at 10am.

 After the service, a member of the pastoral team will take your details over coffee.